global-liquid-mob/global-liquid-mob.github.io/README.md

 A simplistic example of what is proposed has groups of between 2 an 3 people all participating from within 1 or more _neighboring_ time zone(s) identified as a single "group".
 They are separated by approximately 4-5 hours on either side from two simlar groups: one to the east, another to the west.
 Each group, in _their local_ morning, combine to mob with the group to _their_ east making what they view as a "morning" mob.
 The two groups function as one mob totalling 4-6 people.

-In this simplistic case, each group takes a break at the midpoint of thier day, after which they reform into an _afternoon_ mob, having left the group to their east and now joining with the group to their west, again seperated from them by approximatelt 4-5 time zones.
+In this simplistic case, each group takes a break at the midpoint of their day, after which they reform into an _afternoon_ mob, having left the group to their east and now joining with the group to their west, again seperated from them by approximatelt 4-5 time zones.

 At all times, there is a functioning mob of roughly 4-6 people who have carried the code base further with each successive change.
 This will initially feel strange, because it is very new.
 If the same cycle repeats _each day_, it is expected it will become routine.